burbas/setup-elixir/README.md

 **Note** The OTP release version specification is [relatively complex](http://erlang.org/doc/system_principles/versions.html#version-scheme).
-For best results, we recommend specifying exact OTP and Elixir versions.
+For best results, we recommend specifying exact OTP version.
 However, values like `22.x` are also accepted, and we attempt to resolve them according to semantic versioning rules.